ajitsingh98/Data-Science-Interview-Questions-Answers/deep_learning_fundamentals.md

 ---

 ### Q: Complete the sentence: Due to the time-consuming nature of computing gradients for each entry in the training corpus, modern DL libraries utilize a technique that gauges the gradient by first randomly sampling a subset from the training corpus, and then averaging only this subset in every epoch.
 This approach is known as $[...]$.
-The actual number of randomly chosen samples in each epoch is termed$[...]$.
-The gradient itself is obtained by an algorithm known as$[...]$.
+The actual number of randomly chosen samples in each epoch is termed $[...]$.
+The gradient itself is obtained by an algorithm known as $[...]$.

 <details>
 <summary><b>💡 Show Answer</b></summary>

 - **Direct Solution**: Analytical solution and mathematical formulation for `Complete the sentence: Due to the time-consuming nature of computing gradients for each entry in the training corpus, modern DL libraries utilize a technique that gauges the gradient by first randomly sampling a subset from the training corpus, and then averaging only this subset in every epoch.
 This approach is known as $[...]$.
-The actual number of randomly chosen samples in each epoch is termed$[...]$.
-The gradient itself is obtained by an algorithm known as$[...]$.`.
+The actual number of randomly chosen samples in each epoch is termed $[...]$.
+The gradient itself is obtained by an algorithm known as $[...]$.`.
 - **Key Takeaway**: Standard interview answer evaluating key properties, edge cases, and statistical assumptions.

 </details>

 ---

-### Q: The following questions refer to the MLP depicted in (9.1).The inputs to the MLP are $x1 = 0.9$and$ x2 = 0.7$respectively, and the weights$ w1 = −0.3$and$ w2 = 0.15$respectively.
-There is a single hidden node,$ H1$.
-The bias term,$B1$equals$0.001$.
+### Q: The following questions refer to the MLP depicted in (9.1).The inputs to the MLP are $x1 = 0.9 $ and$ x2 = 0.7 $ respectively, and the weights$ w1 = −0.3 $ and$ w2 = 0.15 $ respectively.
+There is a single hidden node,$ H1 $.
+The bias term,$ B1 $equals$0.001$.

 <table align='center'>
   <tr>